y5systems/intmax2-contract/docs/index.md

 error WithdrawalProofVerificationFailed()
 ```

-Error thrown when the ZKP verification of the withdrawal proof fails
+Error thrown when the zero-knowledge proof verification fails

+_Indicates an invalid or malformed withdrawal proof_

 ### TokenAlreadyExist